MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineApplicationEndpoint.md

 ```

 ### -PhoneNumber
-Phone number for the endpoint.
+The service number assigned to the trusted application endpoint.

 ```yaml
 Type: String